jpasqua/MultiMon/README.md

 1. Download and install the [`ESP8266 Sketch Data Upload`](https://github.com/esp8266/arduino-esp8266fs-plugin) plug-in.
 Note that installing this plugin is not the same as installing a normal Arduino library.
 Follow the installation instructions [here](https://github.com/esp8266/arduino-esp8266fs-plugin#installation).
 If you have installed successfully, you will see a new menu item in the Arduino IDE Tools menu.
 See the screen shot below.
 2. Copy or link the `wt` directory from [*WebThing*](https://github.com/jpasqua/WebThing) `data` directory to the *MultiMon* `data` directory.
 When you're done you'll have a `data` directory that contains a number of `HTML` files and a `wt` subdirectory.
 The `wt` subdirectory will also contain `HTML` files.
-3. In the directory `data/plugins/4_ovw`, rename `sample.json` to `settings.json`.
-4. You need to reserve some flash memory space for the file system.
+3. You need to reserve some flash memory space for the file system.
 In the Tools menu of the Arduino IDE you will see a `Flash Size` submenu.
 Choose `FS: 1MB`.
-5. Now connect your ESP8266 to your computer via USB and select the `ESP8266 Sketch Data Upload` item from the tools menu.
+4. Now connect your ESP8266 to your computer via USB and select the `ESP8266 Sketch Data Upload` item from the tools menu.
 You will see all the files in your `data` directory, including those in the `wt` subdirectory being loaded onto your ESP8266.
-6. Finally you can proceed as usual and compile / upload *MultiMon* to your ESP8266.
+5. Finally you can proceed as usual and compile / upload *MultiMon* to your ESP8266.

 ![](doc/images/ArduinoToolsMenu.png)